 March 5, 1862 – The Kansas Legislature formed the Kansas Agricultural Society.
 These organizations encouraged farmers to grow winter wheat, creating the “breadbasket of the world.”

 May 20, 1862 – The Homestead Act greatly aided in the opening of the country after the Civil War.

 August 11, 1862 – Colonel J.T.
-Hughes’s Confederate force, including William Quantrill, attacked Independence, Missouri at dawn.
+Hughes’s Confederate forces, including William Quantrill, attacked Independence, Missouri, at dawn.
 Though Colonel Hughes was killed, the Confederates took Independence, leading to a Confederate dominance in the Kansas City area for a short time.
-Quantrill’s role in the capture of Independence led to his being commissioned a captain in the Confederate Army.
+Quantrill’s role in the capture of Independence led to his being commissioned as a captain in the Confederate Army.

 October 17, 1862 – William Quantrill and his band attack Shawnee, Kansas, killing several men and burning the settlement to the ground.

 1863 – The Union Pacific Eastern Division was established in Kansas.

 Kansas State University was the second state agricultural college in the United States to be founded.